Which fundamental accounting concept is primarily illustrated by ... | Study Prep in Pearson+

 1

-Step 1: Understand the purpose of the balance sheet.
-The balance sheet is a financial statement that provides a snapshot of a company's financial position at a specific point in time.
-It lists assets, liabilities, and equity, illustrating the company's financial structure.
+Understand that the balance sheet is a financial statement that provides a snapshot of a company's financial position at a specific point in time.

-Step 2: Recall the fundamental accounting equation: Assets = Liabilities + Equity.
-This equation is the foundation of the balance sheet and ensures that the financial position is balanced.
-It represents the relationship between what the company owns (assets), owes (liabilities), and the residual interest of the owners (equity).
+Identify that the accounting equation illustrates the relationship between what the company owns (assets), what it owes (liabilities), and the residual interest of the owners (equity).
+This concept is central to the balance sheet.

-Step 3: Analyze the options provided in the question.
-The revenue recognition principle relates to when revenue is recognized in the income statement, not the balance sheet.
-The matching principle pertains to expenses and revenues in the income statement, and the periodicity assumption refers to dividing financial reporting into specific time periods.
+Note that while other accounting principles like the accrual basis, matching principle, and revenue recognition principle are important, they are more directly related to the income statement and the timing of transactions rather than the structure of the balance sheet.

-Step 4: Identify the correct concept that aligns with the balance sheet.
-Since the balance sheet is structured based on the accounting equation (Assets = Liabilities + Equity), this concept is the one primarily illustrated by the balance sheet.
+Conclude that the balance sheet primarily illustrates the accounting equation, as it organizes financial information into assets, liabilities, and equity to reflect the company's financial position.

 Watch next